Why you can trust Gamble USA

 Is Bovada Legal?
 It’s one of the most frequent questions asked by enthusiastic sports bettors in the United States.

 On the surface, this question seems straightforward enough, but the answer has many layers.
-That’s the purpose of this guide – to tell you if Bovada online sports betting and casino is truly accessible to US customers, and what the alternatives are.
+That’s the purpose of this guide – to tell you if Bovada online sports betting and casino is truly accessible to US customers and what the best alternatives are.

-Keen sports bettors have been betting offshore for years, but now that sports betting is being rolled out across the states, what are the safer, better legal alternatives to Bovada, where you can park your cash in confidence.
+Keen sports bettors have been betting offshore at casinos like Stake for years, but now that sports betting is being rolled out across the states, what are the safer, better, legal alternatives to Bovada, where you can park your cash in confidence?
+Continue below for answers, and you can also read our Bovada vs. FanDuel review for specific areas where legal and offshore operators differ.

 To cut corners and go straight to the point…….no, they are not legal in the US.
 Looking online to find out where Bovada is licensed brings back mixed results, which is a worrying start.
 Some claim that Bovada is licensed by the Kahnawake Gaming Commission in Canada’s Mohawk Territory, whereas others state it’s licensed in Costa Rica.
 Sounds legit right??

-After digging deeper, it appears, as of 2021, that Bovada does not currently hold a valid gambling operator’s license.
+After digging deeper, it appears, that still in 2022, Bovada does not currently hold a valid gambling operator’s license.
 There is no mention of a license on the website (that we could find), and we’ve read reports from people who have expressed concerns on Reddit that the company’s existing licenses had expired and they weren’t consequently renewed.
 Of course, things can change extremely fast in this industry, and we’ll strive to update this article when new information surfaces, but for now, the legality of Bovada is very much under the microscope.

 There are no US states that regulate, or license Bovada, and there never will be.
 To be fully licensed in a state, you need to be based in that US, which Bovada is not.